Every eCommerce site page has just 1 end goal: to drive more sales.

 The high-converting eCommerce category pages make product filtering seamless, enabling shoppers to match product searches to their intent quickly.

-For instance, a RAM-size filter could help simplify laptop searches, but it’s not relevant for other categories like wears, cars, grocery, and toys.
+For instance, a RAM-size filter could help simplify laptop searches, but it’s not relevant for other categories like wears, cars, groceries, and toys.

 Easy sorting helps refine product searches, leading to faster checkout.